Entkenntnis/hacker.org/README.md

+**Important: This project is paused.**

-Check out https://hack.arrrg.de/ which is available in English now!
+Check out https://hack.arrrg.de/ for an active project available in German and English, repo: https://github.com/Entkenntnis/htw

 # hacker.org

+**Important: This project is paused.**

 Hello guys, this is an attempt to open source https://hacker.org/ and preserver the magic behind this great site.